OwenT2424/operating-systems-cw-journal/week1.md

 <img width="1304" height="681" alt="Screenshot 2025-12-20 013735" src="https://github.com/user-attachments/assets/a9cfb0da-4d93-44ba-a333-86d98159848c" />

-The `ip addr` command was used on the Linux Mint workstation to display network interfaces and assigned IP addresses.
+The `ip addr` command was used on the Linux Mint workstation to display network interfaces and assigned IP addresses [4].
 The output shows two active interfaces: one providing internet access via NAT and a second interface assigned a private IP address by the VirtualBox host-only network.